mmbman/Katagiri/1979-07-25-Diamond-Sutra-Provisional-Being.md

 **Person**: Oh yes! *[Laughter.]*

 **Katagiri**: So, provisional being, in a different term, that means eternal possibility.
 Provisional being means we don’t know tomorrow, even a few minutes from now.
 We don’t know our life after going out of this [zendo](glossary#zendo), because we are provisional beings.
 When you are sitting here listening to Buddha’s teaching, this is just a provisional being.
-And then when you go out, this is also provisional being.
-You don’t know; that means, possibilities.
+And then when you go out, this is also provisional being. [...]
+That means, possibilities.
 Wonderful possibilities, in which you can animate you, or you can kill you.
 Do you understand?
 Provisional being is not a teaching which creates pessimism.

 **Person**: That’s like taking each moment as it comes [...]?

 **Katagiri**: Always practice [in the present].
 Wonderful.
 Beautiful.
-If you feel sad... it’s not okay, it’s not easy, but there is another possibility in the moment.
-In the moment, possibility, [*unintelligible*].
+If you feel sad, okay... it’s not okay, it’s not easy, but there is another possibility there in the moment.
+In the moment, possibility. [*Unintelligible*].

 #### 1:01:36

 **Question**: [Roshi](glossary#roshi)?
 You speak of the concept of [no-self](glossary#no-self), and at the same time, constantly refer to the idea of past lives.
 And somehow I have difficulty reconciling them.

-**Katagiri**: No self doesn’t mean to ignore the existence of self, ignore the existence of subject.
+**Katagiri**: No-self doesn’t mean to ignore the existence of self, ignore the existence of subject.
 There is still perception of understanding of the self, understanding of the subject.
-And if you understand the self, through the present life you can realize how sublime it is, how unfathomable your self is; [you understand that] you cannot understand yourself according to present time, because your life is pretty broad.
+And if you understand the self through the present life, you can realize how sublime it is, how unfathomable your self is; [you understand that] you cannot understand yourself according to present time, because your life is pretty broad.
 Sometimes you don’t understand [yourself].
 Sometimes you understand who you are, but strictly speaking you *don’t* understand who you are, because your life has been connected with past life.

-But if we say it like this, immediately we say there is something which exists for long, from the past, through the present, to the future.
-That is perception of a soul, okay?
+But if we say it like this, immediately we think there is something which exists for long, from the past, through the present, to the future.
+That is *perception of a soul*, okay?
 So, I don’t think so.
 But even though *no soul* – still, there is.
 You cannot attach to the soul, but you cannot attach to no-soul.
 Do you understand?
 You cannot have perception of the object or non-object.
 You cannot have perception of thinking or non-thinking.
 You cannot say so.

-Finally, the self is broad, but what is that?
+The self is broad, but what is that?
 I cannot explain.
 But, it’s there.
 It’s there, but it is not something which exists eternally, because you cannot pin down what it is.

-Buddhism is always not to touch the extreme ideas, perception of soul or perception of not-soul, because everything is working dynamically, constantly.
+Buddhism is always not to touch the extreme ideas, *perception of soul* or *perception of not-soul*, because everything is working dynamically, constantly.
 Understanding that everything is working dynamically leads you to touch the core of real life, which is fully alive.

 #### 1:05:11 end of recording